Coveros/hol-copilot-lab/Instructions/Labs/Lab-4-Agent-Mode.md

 ### Challenge 1: Optimization Goal
 ```
-@agent Now that we have good coverage, please optimize our test suite for performance.
-Identify and refactor any slow-running tests while maintaining coverage.
+Now that we have good coverage, please optimize our test suite for performance.
+Identify and refactor any slow-running tests while maintaining coverage and a 100% test pass rate.
 ```

 ### Challenge 2: Error Handling Focus
 ```
-@agent Please add comprehensive error handling tests across the application.
+Please add comprehensive error handling tests across the application.
 Focus on edge cases, invalid inputs, and failure scenarios.
+Make sure all of the tests still pass.
 ```

 ### Challenge 3: Integration Testing
 ```
-@agent Create integration tests that verify the interaction between our components, especially the cart functionality and API calls.
+Create integration tests that verify the interaction between our components, especially the cart functionality and API calls.
 ```

 ## 🎓 Best Practices for Agent Mode